26 Different Types of Springs | Mechanical Spring

 24. Mainspring: Mainspring is a spiral ribbon-shaped spring used in clockwork mechanisms as a power store.

-25. Negator spring: In these types of spring, a thin metal band slightly concave in cross-section.
+25. Negator spring: In these types of springs, a thin metal band is slightly concave in cross-section.
 It adopts a flat cross-section when coiled, and it returns to its former curve when unrolled.
 This causes a constant force to be produced throughout the displacement.

 26. Progressive rate coil springs: It’s a coil spring with a variable rate.
 It is achieved by having unequal pitch so the spring compressed one or more coils rests against its neighbor.